doneber/CD-excercises/Bash/README.md

 # My Virtual Machine manager
-The project manages the VirtualBox machines
+The project manages the VirtualBox machines with vboxmanage

 ## Run `bash main.sh`
 You'll should see